Katherine Neville (author): Essays and forewords

-Acclaim
+Reception

 The Eight garnered international acclaim upon its release and continues to be ranked as a top thriller novel.
 Publishers Weekly said, “Even readers with no interest in chess will be swept up into this astonishing fantasy-adventure… Neville has great fun rewriting history and making it all ring true.
 With two believable heroines, nonstop suspense, espionage, murder, and a puzzle that seems the key to the whole Western mystical tradition, this spellbinder soars above the level of first-rate escapist entertainment.”
 The Washington Post called The Eight "A feminist answer to Raiders of the Lost Ark."
 The Boston Herald lauded the novel as “The female counterpart to Umberto Eco’s The Name of the Rose… Impossible to put down.”

 A Calculated Risk was selected as a New York Times Notable Book for 1992.
 Newgate Callendar of the New York Times Book Review said, “Never a dull moment, and Ms Neville makes it all the more plausible because of her intimate knowledge of how international banking works.
 She plots well and takes the reader through the intrigues and backbiting of immense corporations…[A Calculated Risk] churns up wave after wave of excitement."

 Booklist called The Magic Circle "compelling" and noted that "fans of that emerging subgenre —– the millennial thriller —- will want to add this one to their reading list.”
 Beth Dora Reisberg of January Magazine termed The Magic Circle a "tour de force."